-These things were commanded by God, concerning the altar of Burnt Offerings and the priestly garments.
+The things concerning the altar of Burnt Offerings and the priestly garments.

-This was far superior to placing an animal on a pile of burning wood, this system made a VERY hot fire which could consume the entire burnt offering quickly.
+This was far superior to placing an animal on a simple pile of burning wood, because this system made a VERY hot fire which could consume the entire burnt offering quickly.

 Exodus 27:1 And thou shalt make an altar of shittim [acacia] wood, five cubits long, and five cubits broad; the altar shall be foursquare: and the height thereof shall be three cubits.
 27:2 And thou shalt make the horns of it upon the four corners thereof: his horns shall be of the same: and thou shalt overlay it with brass.

 27:3 And thou shalt make his pans to receive his ashes, and his shovels, and his basons, and his fleshhooks, and his firepans: all the vessels thereof thou shalt make of brass.